crxzys-spec/astraflow/docs/worker-scheduler-architecture.md

 - Scheduler enforcement checks that `@` aliases map to localized subgraphs whose provenance (`referenceWorkflowId` / ownership) matches the tenant.
 During execution the run registry walks the scope tree before applying the JSON pointer to the resolved node payload.

 - **Upgrade tasks**:
-  1. **Schema & API** ‚Äî extend `binding` objects (OpenAPI + manifest) with optional structured scope fields, regenerate SDKs, and document the string prefix shorthand for humans/editors.
+  1. **Schema & API** °™ extend `binding` objects (OpenAPI + manifest) with optional structured scope fields, regenerate SDKs, and document the string prefix shorthand for humans/editors.
-  2. **Backend logic** ‚Äî enhance workflow validation (ownership, alias lookup), update binding resolution utilities to parse prefixes, and persist the new scope metadata alongside run plans.
+  2. **Backend logic** °™ enhance workflow validation (ownership, alias lookup), update binding resolution utilities to parse prefixes, and persist the new scope metadata alongside run plans.
-  3. **Runtime indexing** ‚Äî teach the scheduler/run registry to hydrate the hierarchical index so SSE streams and dependency tracking continue to work with nested scopes.
+  3. **Runtime indexing** °™ teach the scheduler/run registry to hydrate the hierarchical index so SSE streams and dependency tracking continue to work with nested scopes.
-  4. **Frontend/editor** ‚Äî expose alias-aware pickers/autocomplete, serialize the structured fields, and surface the resolved scope in the inspector so authors can see when a widget targets another workflow.
+  4. **Frontend/editor** °™ expose alias-aware pickers/autocomplete, serialize the structured fields, and surface the resolved scope in the inspector so authors can see when a widget targets another workflow.
-  5. **Docs & rollout** ‚Äî keep this section plus release notes updated, communicate the syntax change, and include migration guidance for teams who want to refactor existing bindings.
+  5. **Docs & rollout** °™ keep this section plus release notes updated, communicate the syntax change, and include migration guidance for teams who want to refactor existing bindings.

 Legacy bindings do not need immediate changes; they omit the prefix and serialize with `scope.kind = local`.
 New bindings may mix both forms, letting teams adopt cross-workflow bindings gradually while the scheduler enforces tenant boundaries throughout the stack.